LawrenceLiu023/bioreport/docs/index.md

 - bismark-align
 - bismark-deduplicate

 The package is still under development.
 The framework is designed to be extensible.
 More report types will be supported in the future.
+Track the progress on [GitHub](https://github.com/LawrenceLiu023/bioreport).

 ## Install